frto027/SimpleStupidLocalization/docs/csv.md

 # Example

+> [!TIP]
+> These example can be loaded by sslocalization library, **BUT** not compat with `ssl10n.csv` community translate project.<br/>
+> To be compat, make sure your csv is standard csv.
+You can edit csv with MS Excel.

 These csv file can be parsed by the mod.
 Be aware that they're not compatable with polyglot.

 You can always use the [Polyglot's sheet](https://docs.google.com/spreadsheets/d/17f0dQawb-s_Fd7DHgmVvJoEGDMH_yoSd8EYigrb0zmM/) if you want.